springone-tour-2020-cicd/katacoda-scenarios/1-intro-workflow/step4.md

 - memory to be properly set.
 - health check and readiness check.

-If we're going to do this, we should look beyond search and replace tools.
+If we're going to do this, we should look beyond search and replace tools like `sed` or `yq`.

 ## Let's take a look at other solutions

 Kustomize allows us to declaratively specify the differences between environments, in a Kubernetes-native way using CRDs (Custom Resource Definitions).
-In fact,

 First, let's get rid of our duplicated production yamls.